sia380/rdpwrap/README.md

 ### Windows 10 (18362)
 Currently not supported by me.
 Might change soon (TM); if someone asks for ETA, I won't do it.
+I cannot support versions just supported by Enterprise or Server editions as I cannot produce the files I need.
 Offsets will take more time to be created than before (as my system currently needs about 2 days to patch all VMs and copy the files).